-4 Scary Financial Facts (And 4 Ways to Avoid Them)
+4 Scary Financial Facts: How to Avoid Becoming A Statistic

 Every day we’re bombarded with negative statistics that make us frightened, anxious, and confused.
 When it comes to financial matters, this is even more true.
 What should we be doing with our money?
 What are other people doing with their money?
 Are we falling behind?
 Are we just another statistic?